The Other Side of the Spoon

 We discussed other ways to handle chronic pain, like meditation and biofeedback.
 We discussed new developments like CGRP antagonists, and old developments like the triptans and pitfalls like Excedrin migraine.
 The audience participated and looked empathetic and interested.

-Near the end, I tried to summarize our purpose, which was that we, John and myself as well as most of the chronic pain community, agree with many of the new limitations placed on the use of opioid medications.
-Someone who has knee surgery doesn’t need 90 oxycontin to either create an addiction problem or sit in her medicine cabinet for her grandkid to find and distribute.
-But people who are in pain every day do need to be able to continue to use the medications that help them, particularly when used in conjunction with other medications and natural remedies, and with a trustworthy medical team that works together.
+Near the end, I tried to summarize our purpose, which was that we, John and myself, as well as most of the chronic pain community, agree with many of the new limitations placed on the use of opioid medications.
+Someone who has knee surgery doesn't need 90 oxycontin to either create an addiction problem or sit in her medicine cabinet for her grandkid to find and distribute.
+But people who are in pain every day need to be able to continue using medications that help them - particularly when used in conjunction with other drugs and natural remedies, and with a trustworthy medical team that works together.

 Wanting to be able to live

-An audience member asked whether I expect to be cured at some point, and I got a little choked up.
-I told her no, I don’t expect to be cured, as there is no cure for migraine, and I also told her that I no longer expect to get significantly better.
-I hope that Aimovig will increase my quality of life, but most of us using it still have nearly the same number of “headache days” we always have, at least so far, though that pain might be easier to treat.
-I told her that my pain specialist had just asked me what my goal of treatment was, and that my answer was the same as it’s always been: I just want to be able to live, and be happy.
-That’s all that anyone can really ask for.
+An audience member asked whether I expected to be cured at some point, and I got a little choked up.
+I told her no, I don't expect to be cured, as there is no cure for migraine, and I also told her that I no longer expect to get significantly better.
+I hope that the CGRP antagonist I am taking will increase my quality of life, but most of us using it still have nearly the same number of "headache days" we always have, at least so far, though that pain might be easier to treat.
+I told her that my pain specialist had just asked me what my goal of treatment was, and that my answer was the same as it's always been: I just want to be able to live, and be happy.
+That's all that anyone can really ask for.